chaos-polymtl/mixing-ann/README.md

 This method creates a tensor $X$ of dimension $n \times d$ where $n$ is the number of mixing samples and $d$ is the number of features, which is seven (six geometrical ratios and one Reynolds number).
 It also creates a second tensor $y$ of dimension $n \times 1$ containing the outputs $N_p$ of every mixing samples.

-Then, we use the MinMax method from [sklearn](https://scikit-learn.org/stable/) to scale the features and the outputs in the interval of 0 to 1 to avoid any bias during the training.
+Then, we use the [MinMax](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) method from sklearn to scale the features and the outputs in the interval of 0 to 1 to avoid any bias during the training.

 Finaly, we seperate the samples into two sets: training and testing.
-We use the `train_test_split` function from sklearn to perform the split.
+We use the [`train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function from sklearn to perform the split.

 - `fit_model`

 Firstly, the method creates the architecture of the ANN using the [Tensorflow](https://www.tensorflow.org/?gclid=Cj0KCQjw-fmZBhDtARIsAH6H8qikMT8INmX_rvf5a83jC6K4WxbQN0EwutTxOsleIzC-3XyXXSMzGlYaAiK9EALw_wcB) and [Keras](https://keras.io/) libraries.
-It builds a deep network according to the arguments of the method that specifies its hyperparameters, such as the number of layers, the number of neurons, the batch size, the number of epochs, the activation function and even the validation fraction of the training set.
+It builds a deep network according to the arguments of the method that specifies its hyperparameters, such as the number of layers, the number of neurons, the batch size, the number of epochs and the activation function.

 Secondly, the method compiles the ANN using the training set.
 In the method, we return the model and also the history of the ANN.
 This allows to catch the evolution of the loss function.

 ### Grid search

-The `grid_search.py` script performs a grid search with cross validation [GridSeachCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) to find the best hyperparameters of the ANN.
+The `grid_search.py` script performs a grid search with cross validation ([GridSeachCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) from sklearn) to find the best hyperparameters of the ANN.

 ### Optimum training